iAJTin/iPowerShellCpuid/README.md

 ***

 # What is iPowerShellCpuid?
 iPowerShellCpuid is a PowerShell binary library implementation that allows us to obtain the [CPUID] information.
+**Currently only works on windows**

 # Install